 But no, seriously, this is a great question and for owners who want to own both a husky and chickens, this article is going to be an important one.

 I’ll explain whether huskies can get along with chickens, the risks involved, and how to make it work out.

 The general consensus is that huskies will not get along or be friendly with chickens.
-However, under certain circumstances, like being raised around chickens from birth, a husky could be friendly towards them.
+However, under certain circumstances, like being raised around chickens from birth, a husky can get along fine with chickens.

 Can a Husky Get on With a Chicken?

-Although the answer is that it is possible (as the video below proves), the reality is that a friendly relationship between a husky and chicken is not likely achievable for most huskies and owners.
+Although the answer is that it is possible (as the video below proves), the reality is that a friendly relationship between a husky and a chicken is likely not achievable for most huskies and owners.

 The only way for a husky to behave appropriately with a chicken is if the husky was raised with chickens from birth or very young (8 weeks old max).
 And even then, anything could happen…

 Check out this video showing an off-leash husky with chickens (aka, proof lol!)

 Why Huskies & Chickens Will Not Get Along (most of the time)